 With costs mounting daily, Trump’s family seems hellbent on emptying the nation’s treasury.

-Forbes contributor Niall McCarthy published an article on Wednesday, titled: “Trump’s Family Trips Cost Taxpayers Nearly As Much In A Month As Obama’s Cost In A Whole Year.”
+Forbes contributor Niall McCarthy published an article barely one month into Trump’s presidency, titled: “Trump’s Family Trips Cost Taxpayers Nearly As Much In A Month As Obama’s Cost In A Whole Year.”

 According to McCarthy, “Trump’s regular jaunts to his Mar-a-Lago club in Florida appear to be costing taxpayers a small fortune.
 The president’s three trips have probably cost the federal Treasury about $10 million, the Washington Post estimates, based on an October 2016 Government Accountability Office analysis of White House travel.”